namazso/OpenHashTab/README.md

 ### Compiling

+1. Build AlgorithmsDll.sln for all Release targets
-1. Build OpenHashTab.sln for x86, x64, ARM64
+2. Build OpenHashTab.sln for all Release targets
-2. Use Inno Setup Compiler to compile installer.iss to get the installer
+3. Use Inno Setup Compiler to compile installer.iss

+More options and commands can be found in the [GitHub Actions workflow](.github/workflows/ci.yml)

 ## Relationship to HashTab

 HashTab is a similar purpose proprietary software.
-While this software has been inspired by it, I was never an user of HashTab and this software contains no code or anything related to it.
+While this software has been inspired by it, I was never an user of HashTab and this software contains no code or resources related to it.

 ## License

-All files are licensed under the following license, unless explicitly stated otherwise in the file:
+All original code in this repo are licensed under the following license, unless explicitly stated otherwise in the file:

 	Copyright 2019-2020 namazso <admin@namazso.eu>
 	OpenHashTab - File hashing shell extension